-What I heard time and again at RAA is that everyone is generally frustrated by a lack of process and an easy way to consume the frequent and sophisticated data that expert providers are putting out during events like Harvey, Irma, Maria, the Mexico City earthquake, and the California wildfires.
+What I've heard time and again is that everyone is generally frustrated by a lack of process and an easy way to consume the frequent and sophisticated data that expert providers are putting out during events like Harvey, Irma, Maria, the Mexico City earthquake, and the California wildfires.
 Insurance professionals are expected to use legacy or complex GIS tools to extract and consume expert data from providers.
-Yet, I didn’t speak to a single GIS expert.
 It doesn’t make sense.

 There’s an opportunity cost to the productivity employees could be putting elsewhere.

 Nobody has the time to teach themselves a complicated GIS solution to look at data when they’re working to deploy help to their customers in the wake of catastrophe.

 No underwriter has the time to get up to speed on a GIS solution that takes years to learn when they’re trying to win business quickly.

 It’s like giving your star quarterback a basketball and expecting him to win the Super Bowl with it.
 He’s talented, he can throw that ball, but he’ll never throw a winning pass with a basketball.
 It’s clunky, it’s cumbersome, and it just doesn’t fly as fast.
 In the same way, folks across claims, exposure management, and underwriting can’t quickly consume and understand data with legacy or complex tools that weren't created for their specific use cases.

 With all the data comes challenge, and a call for ways to interpret information more efficiently.